zkopru-network/merchant-service/docs/low-level-design.md

   - GraphQL API resolvers call the use-case after creating domain objects from the input and constructing repositories and services required.
 Resolvers also pass the output of a use-case to the response after any required transformation to DTO.

 ### Authentication
-  - Authentication is merchant-service is powered by merchant's ETH wallet.
+  - Authentication is merchant-service is powered by [EIP-4361: Sign-In with Ethereum](https://eips.ethereum.org/EIPS/eip-4361).
+  - Merchant signs a message (from the merchant-admin app ideally) using their wallet (Metamask) and pass the signature as `Authorization` header along with each requests.
-  - Merchant signs a message and pass the message and signature to the `signIn` API.
-API check if the message was signed using the same private key stored in the merchant server.
+  - `merchant-server` verifies the signature is valid and also its signed using the same private key configured for the merchant in the server. i.e Merchant would need to use the same private key for both Metamask and Merchant server.
-  - If the signature is valid a JWT is issues from merchant service which can be used as `Authorization` bearer header in subsequent API request.
-  - A new signature is not required for all API request, which will also improve the UX.
-  - The message for signing can be the timestamp at the moment, and the server can also validate the signature was not made before a threshold amount of seconds.
-This would prevent misuse of (message-signature) pair if they get compromised in the future.
-  - To reiterate, when the merchant want to sign in to the `merchant-admin` tool (browser app), they would need to sign a message using Metamask (or equivalent) that has the same private key used in the the merchant server (from which L2 account is also derived).
+  - [SIWE](https://login.xyz/) libraries are used to implement EIP-4361 based login.